-Depending on the chosen alignment a varying portion of the ETL will reside within MDL 183.
-The landscape in within MDL 183 has average elevations of approximately 210 m AHD (ranging from approximately 185 m AHD in the north-east to approximately 235 m AHD in the southwest) and is generally flat to slightly undulating (Geoscience Australia, 2018).
+Depending on the chosen alignment a varying portion of the water pipeline will reside within MDL 183.
+The landscape in within MDL 183 has average elevations of approximately 210 m AHD (ranging from approximately 185 m AHD in the north-east to approximately 235 m AHD in the south-west) and is generally flat to slightly undulating (Geoscience Australia, 2018).